DieGoldEnte/ark-server-aio/README.md

 The script automatically updates your .ini files on the next boot.

 ---
+🔄 Updating the Server
+To update your Ark server to the latest image, follow these steps:

+1. Navigate to your project folder
+You must be in the directory containing your docker-compose.yml file:

+Bash
+cd ~/ark-server
+2. Pull & Restart
+Run this one-liner to download the latest image and restart the container:
+´´´
+docker-compose pull && docker-compose up -d
+´´´
+Note: Your game data and configurations will persist, as they are stored in Docker volumes.

+---
 🔄 Updating the Game (Steam)

 To force a game update when a new version is released, delete the server binary and restart: